andongluis/nlg-blog/docs/_posts/2019-11-19-Language-Modeling-post.md

 ### Planning Based Generation

 Prior to much of the current deep learning and statistical models used today, there was significant efforts dedicated to symbolic artificial intelligence that focused on using searching and planning algorithms to produce natural language stories.
-For those looking for an in-depth survey of this area of research, we recommend a survey entitled <a href="http://nil.cs.uno.edu/publications/papers/young2013plans.pdf"> Plans and Planning in Narrative Generation: A Review of Plan-Based Approaches to the Generation of Story, Discourse and Interactivity in Narratives</a> [Young et al., 2013].
+Work in this area dates back to the 1970s, with Tale-Spin, a system from the Yale AI Group using traditional  For those looking for an in-depth survey of this area of research, we recommend a survey entitled <a href="http://nil.cs.uno.edu/publications/papers/young2013plans.pdf"> Plans and Planning in Narrative Generation: A Review of Plan-Based Approaches to the Generation of Story, Discourse and Interactivity in Narratives</a> [Young et al., 2013].

 In this area of research, it is common to start by building a **domain model**.
 These are descriptions of a fictional world that defines the entities that exist within it, the actions they can take to alter the state of the world, the objects in the world, and the places they exist.
 From these domain models, traditional **planning** algorithms or **case-based reasoning** can be used to generate new stories.
 Planning techniques will find a path through the space of possible worlds, keep track of the entities, their actions, and the state of the world.
 In this way, a logical series of events can be generated that form a coherent narrative.
 Case-based reasoning techniques will use examples of past stories (or cases) and adapt them to fit the narrative at hand.